The Biggest Poker Hand Wins of All Time

 |Top 10 biggest poker wins of all time|

 |2.||Patrik Antonius||$1.3 million|

 Top 10 greatest poker wins of all time

 10. Ivey Catches an Unlikely Full House to Scoop almost a Half-million Pot

 We will begin the adventure with an online No-Limit Hold’em hand heads-up game between Phil Ivey and Viktor Blom.
 It was a true clash of the titans in November 2009.
-Back then in the late 2000s, these two guys got involved in some colossal duels that have left a deep mark in online poker history.
+In the late 2000s, these two guys got involved in some colossal duels that have left a deep mark in online poker history.
 So, it was a heads-up game with $500/$1,000 blinds.
-These were the most common blinds between Highrollers back at the time.
+These were the most common blinds for Highrollers back at the time.

-Ivey made it a $14,000 bet on the turn, but Blom wouldn’t miss a call after the second heart appeared (7♥).
-You can guess what the river card was.
-Yes, you are right, it was indeed 5♥, making an unlikely full house for Ivey and a nuts flush for Viktor.
+Ivey made a $14,000 bet on the turn, but Blom wouldn’t miss a call after the second heart appeared (7♥).
+So you can guess what the river card was.
+Yes, you are right; it was 5♥, making an unlikely full house for Ivey and a nuts flush for Viktor.

 The action was inevitable.
 Ivey bet $32,000, Blom went all-in (had $342,485), and Phil snap-called to get his hands onto a massive $460,997 pot.

 Nothing suggested such an action after the flop, but turn and river brought two fatal cards for one of the most popular online players in history.